cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/gdrive/gdrive.rst

 Go to `Google APIs <https://console.developers.google.com/>`_ website.

-.. list-table:: Set up a box account
-   :widths: 10 40 50
-   :header-rows: 1

-   * - Step
-     - Description
-     - Screenshot
-   * - 1
-     - You will see the Home page
-     - |Google-APIs-Console|
-   * - Step
-     - Description
-     - Screenshot
-   * - 1
-     - | Create a project
-       | To create a project, go to Dashboard in Google
-       | APIs console.
-In the **Select a Project** window,
-       | click **NEW PROJECT**.
-     - |Google-APIs-Console|
-   * - 2
-     - |
 Create a project
 ****************
 To create a project, go to Dashboard in Google APIs console.
 In the **Select a Project** window, click **NEW PROJECT**.